-McGuffey's Summer Reading Program is designed for school-age children in need of intervention during the summer break to either maintain their literacy skills or work to build their literacy skills.
-The Program is an intensive 6-week intervention from June 22 - July 31.
-The students attending the 6-week Summer Reading Program are in grades Kindergarten through Middle School.
-The Program is designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.
+McGuffey's reading programs are designed for school-age children in need of intervention to either maintain or work to build their literacy skills.
+Students attending our programs are in grades Kindergarten through Middle School.
+Our programs are designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.

-- Using an intensive intervention lesson, students work one-on-one with teachers to develop an intensive instructional program to best meet the needs of their students.
+- Students work one-on-one with teachers to develop an instructional program to best meet the needs of their students.

 - All instructional activities are based on student assessed needs and strengths.

 “The content was exactly the areas my son needed help with; his tutor was great!
 Super encouraging and positive and upbeat.
 He really enjoyed it.”